MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-graph-api.md

 ## Configure authentication for different platforms

-Depending on the platform or device where you want to target your app, you may require to configure redirect URIs, specific authentication settings, or details specific to the platform.
+Configuration for authentication depends on the platform or device where you want to target your app.
+You may need to configure redirect URIs, specific authentication settings, or details specific to the platform.

 > [!NOTE]
 >